OfficeForProductSafetyAndStandards/product-safety-database/CONTRIBUTING.md

 # Contributing
 This project is made available as open source, and we welcome contributions from the public.
 The Department also employs a team dedicated to improving the product.
 The product team are the maintainers of the codebase and responsible for reviewing and merging contributions.

-In order to propose a change to the codebase, you must open a Pull Request using the GitHub Pull Request feature.
+In order to propose a change to the codebase, you can open a pull request on GitHub.

 ## Opening Pull Requests
 1. Try to only open one pull request at a time.
 Address feedback on your pull request before working on other changes.
-1. If you are a member of the product team, add a link to the relevant team Trello card at the top of the description, if applicable, to give the reader context of the change.
+1. If you are a member of the product team, add a link to the relevant team Trello card at the top of the description, if applicable, to give the reader the context of the change.
 1. Otherwise, detail the nature of the change in the description.
 1. In order to help the reader understand your intent, write a paragraph explaining your approach, and any key choices you made.
 1. Include screenshots in your description where there are visual changes.